 Insurers have responded to major natural catastrophes by raising insurance rates, reducing coverage and declining to write new or renewal policies.
 NAR supports the development of federal disaster public policies that emphasize prevention, preparedness and the proactive reduction of risk but include emergency aid for disaster victims.

 I am a real estate professional.
 What does this mean for my business?

-Without adequate insurance, homeowners must turn to the federal government for taxpayer-funded disaster aid, which is typically limited to a few thousands dollars and a low-interest SBA loan to repair the property damage.
+Without adequate insurance, homeowners must turn to the federal government for taxpayer-funded disaster aid for property damage, which is typically limited to a low-interest SBA loan that must be repaid with the mortgage.

 NAR supports the development of federal disaster policies that meet the following principles:

 - Pre-disaster prevention, preparedness, and the proactive reduction of risk should be emphasized, but post-disaster emergency assistance included;